ceddlyburge/dijkstra-ish/readme.md

 I have renamed NetworkTopology to NetworkTopologyParser, which I think is all that is required in the context.
 If I were to take it further I would create an immutable NetworkTopology class which NetworkTopologyParser would return.

-I can't think of any behaviour that I would want to put in the NetworkTopology class, or any ways to make it a stronger, more encapsulated object.
+I can't think of any more behaviour that I would want to put in the NetworkTopology class, or any ways to make it a stronger, more encapsulated object.

-RoutePermutations.initial_route_candidates_starting_at_from and RouteExtensions.legs_that_extend_route_candidate describe the behaviour that could be added to NetworkTopologyParser, but I think they are better were they are.
+RoutePermutations.initial_route_candidates_starting_at_from and RouteExtensions.legs_that_extend_route_candidate could be added to NetworkTopologyParser, but I think they are better were they are.

 There are no meaningful encapsulation issues with NetworkTopologyParser.

-There were a couple of other things to call out:
-- you lacked unit tests where they could have helped document expected behaviour of objects
+### You lacked unit tests where they could have helped document expected behaviour of objects

+This is definitely a good idea, I have added expected behaviour tests for Leg, RouteCandidate and RouteExtension.

+I had considered it out of scope for a task that it is possible to complete in 2 hours.

+I haven't added expected behaviour tests for RouteExtensions, due to time constraints.
+If you need to know that I am able to write these tests, then please let me know and I will do them.

+I wrote this code using TDD, so all the code (except a couple of 'to_s' methods that I cheated on) was already covered.

+I don't think you learn anything more about my programming ability from these tests, and they do take a noticeable amount of time to write.
+I would suggest that you could make this assignment less time consuming, and no less informative, by removing the requirement for them.

-- a functional test asserting on the expected output, rather than just providing it would have been a bonus
+### A functional test asserting on the expected output, rather than just providing it would have been a bonus

+This is definitely a good idea, I have added fuctional tests.
+I had considered it out of scope for a task that it is possible to complete in 2 hours.

+I don't think you learn anything more about my programming ability from these tests, and they do take a noticeable amount of time to write.
+I would suggest that you could make this assignment less time consuming, and no less informative, by removing the requirement for them.

-- you documented using a design by contract tool that you didn't actually use
+### You documented using a design by contract tool that you didn't actually use

-My feeling was that you correctly grasped the importance of understandability, and managed to emphasis readability to aid in that, but did not really have a good hold of how your program structure was impacting its complexity.
+This is true, it was more of a statement of intent.
+I think this still makes sense though, archictecture decisions can be made throughout the life of a project, and won't always be implemented immediately.
+I have updated the readme to make this clear.